HR professionals need to start speaking the same language as the board, a report from one of the world's largest corporate law firms says

 The report surveyed 75 UK HR and non-executive directors of major firms, looking specifically at the future of the HR function.
 The report’s key observation was the potential for the HR profession to redefine its role at a more strategic level.

-“Economic, social and technological change puts HR at the forefront of organisational development, with HR holding many of the solutions to today's business challenges.
+“Economic, social and technological change puts HR at the forefront of organizational development, with HR holding many of the solutions to today's business challenges.

 While talent management is a perfectly valid priority for an HR director, it doesn't articulate the wider business objective it is supporting, Warren said.